What Are Proteins?

 Most people in the U.S consume enough protein as such, yet the effects on your health from different sources of protein vary significantly.
 Some high-protein foods are harmful to you while others are quite beneficial.

 Most of the high-protein foods have positive effects on your body.
-However, multiple studies proved red meat to be detrimental to your health.
+However, multiple studies have shown red meat and processed meats to be detrimental to your health.
 For example, researchers from Harvard found the connections of consuming even a small amount of red meat to increased risks of heart disease, type-2 diabetes and death (1, 3).
-By contrast, replacing red meat with plant-based proteins had a converse effect (5).
+By contrast, replacing red meat with plant-based proteins had the opposite effect (5).
 This does not mean that you have to get rid of animal proteins altogether.
 Instead, choose high-protein foods from this selection of vegan and non-vegan healthy protein sources:

 To sum up, a healthy diet based on nutritious high-protein foods is generally beneficial to your body.
 A diversity of plant-based and animal-based protein sources are available for you to replace processed and unprocessed red meat.
 Moreover, protein is associated with weight loss (6) and might also help you lower blood pressure and fight diabetes (2).
 Just don’t overconsume it, because too much protein is completely useless for your body.
 Develop a balanced diet including all macroelements for best results.